diefenbach/django-lfs/docs/user/management/catalog/products_overview.rst

 Change Products
 ===============

-In order to delete products activate the checkbox on the left side of the products in question and click the ``Delete`` button.
+In order to delete products activate the check box on the left side of the products in question and click the ``Delete`` button.
 In order to modify products make the changes in the product fields and click the ``Save`` button.